piranhacloud/piranha/embedded/guides/jlink/index.md

 Can you create a JLink application with Piranha Embedded?

-In 4 steps you will learn how to so.
+In 6 steps you will learn how to so.
 They are:

 1. Create the Maven POM file
 1. Add the application class
 1. Add the servlet class
+1. Add the module-info
 1. Build the application
 1. Run the application